MSU-Northern uses an online learning platform called "Brightspace" for online-only

 Brightspace Support Staff

-Frequently Asked Questions
+Frequently Asked Questions (Brightspace)

-If you need to use your phone or tablet to access Brightspace, we recommend simply accessing the Brightspace site itself on your phone (msunonline.org).
+If you need to use your phone or tablet to do work in Brightspace, we recommend simply accessing the Brightspace site itself on your phone (msunonline.org).
 The site is mobile friendly and provides a much better overview than the app.
 You can bookmark the site on your phone or tablet for quick access.